Program guide

 How do you apply?

-Attend a Commission-sponsored homebuyer education class, work with a Commission-trained loan officer, and use a participating lender to pair Home Advantage with the right first mortgage and any selected downpayment assistance option.
+Attend a free Commission-sponsored homebuyer education class, receive the certificate required for the loan process, work with a Commission-trained loan officer, and use a participating lender to pair Home Advantage with the appropriate WSHFC downpayment-assistance option.

 Official source evidence